 Easy to Digest

 According to scientists, beef, chicken, dairy, and eggs are dogs’ most commonly noted food allergies.”
 Many dog owners are surprised to learn that grains are an infrequent cause of pet food allergies; most are allergic to animal proteins.
-Rashes, dry and itchy skin, loose stool, gas, constipation, vomiting, yeast infections, eye discharge, and fur loss are all symptoms of food allergies in dogs.
+Rashes, dry and itchy skin, loose stool, gas, constipation, vomiting, yeast infections, eye discharge, and fur loss are all symptoms of dog food allergies.

 Long-term exposure to allergens harms one’s health since it depletes the immune system.
 Vegetarian food for canines is inherently hypoallergenic, so your dog can finally get some rest from their annoying symptoms.